alexandra-chron/umt-lmu-wmt2020/README.md

 The output embeddings can be found in `models/SMT/step3` and `models/SMT/step4`.
 In order to create pseudo-parallel data please run the missing steps of Monoses accordingly.

-Finally the pseudo-parallel data has to be BPE tokenized, e.g.:
+The pseudo-parallel data has to be BPE tokenized, e.g.:

 ```
 ./BPE_split.sh --input <original.de> --output ./data/de-hsb-wmt/train.hsb-de.de --lang de --src de --tgt hsb